InsertKoinIO/koin-embedded/README.md

 - Available packages: `embedded-koin-core`, `embedded-koin-android`
 - Relocation on from `org.koin.*` to `embedded.koin.*`

-Setupr your Gradle config with this Maven repository:
+Setup your Gradle config with this Maven repository:
 ```kotlin
 maven { 'https://repository.kotzilla.io/repository/kotzilla-platform/' }
 ```